tokenika/tokenika.github.io/web/web.md

 #### BlockOne

-This is the company which distributes EOS tokens and uses those funds for code developement and marketing.
+This is the company which distributes EOS tokens and uses those funds for code development and marketing.

 <span style="color:silver;">Website: [block.one](http://block.one/)</span>